Physically-based dimensionless features for pluvial flood mapping with machine learning: Theory

 where we have substituted $q_r$ with $a_l r$ from Eq. (\ref{eq:qr_recharge}) and $q_d$ with $k_s S$ following the assumption of TOPModel.
 These $\Pi$ groups provide for the following dimensionless relationship:

 where the natural log function is inferred from inspection of Eq. (\ref{eq:3_z_g}).
-The term $\ln(\Pi_2)$ is akin to the topographic wetness index \citep{beven1979physically}; but, differently, the argument of the natural log function, $\Pi_2$, is dimensionless and reflects ratio of water accumulation to water outflow from groundwater (per unit countour length).
+The term $\ln(\Pi_2)$ is similar to the topographic wetness index \cite{beven1979physically}; but, differently, the argument of the natural log function, $\Pi_2$, is dimensionless and reflects the ratio of water accumulation to water outflow from groundwater (per unit countour length).
+In $\ln(\Pi_2)$, the addition of $z_d$ is similar to the TWI that accounts for the landscape position relative to water (groundwater and surface water), which was found to better represent field observations \cite{meles2020wetness}.